wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **Q:**&ensp;Give us at least some insight into the content of your mind while you live your daily life.
 To eat, to drink, to talk, to sleep — how does it feel at your end?

-**M:**&ensp;The common things of life — I experience them just as you do.
-The difference lies in what I do not experience.
-I do not experience fear or greed, hate or anger.
+**M:**&ensp;The common things of life — I experiënce them just as you do.
+The difference lies in what I do not experiënce.
+I do not experiënce fear or greed, hate or anger.
 I ask nothing, refuse nothing, keep nothing.
 In these matters I do not compromise.
-Maybe this is the outstanding difference between us: I will not compromise and am true to myself, while you are afraid of reälity.
+Maybe this is the outstanding difference between us: I will not compromise and am true to myself, while you are afraid of reality.

 **Q:**&ensp;From the Westerner’s point of view there is something disturbing in your ways.
 To sit in a corner all by oneself and keep on repeating, “I am God, God I am”, appears to be plain madness.
 How to convince a Westerner that such practices lead to supreme sanity?